platformsh/platformsh-docs/src/configuration/services/memcached.md

 ```

 {%- language name="Python", type="text" -%}
-For Python you will need to include a dependency for a Memcache library, either via your requirements.txt file or a global dependency.
+For Python you will need to include a dependency for a Memcached library, either via your requirements.txt file or a global dependency.
 As a global dependency you would add the following to `.platform.app.yaml`:

 ```yaml
 dependencies: